-The Directors believe that the Company will be successful in the above matters and, accordingly, have prepared the financial report on a going concern basis.
-At this time, the Directors are of the opinion that no asset is likely to be realised for an amount less than the amount at which it is recorded in the financial report at 30 June 2022.
-Accordingly, no adjustments have been made to the financial report relating to the recoverability and classification of the asset carrying amounts or the amounts and classification of liabilities that might be necessary should the Company not continue as a going concern.
+The Directors at the date of signing this report believe that the Consolidated Entity will be successful in the above matters and, accordingly, have prepared the financial report on a going concern basis.
+At this time, the Directors are of the opinion that no asset is likely to be realised for an amount less than the amount at which it is recorded in the financial report at 30 June 2023.
+Accordingly, no adjustments have been made to the financial report relating to the recoverability and classification of the asset carrying amounts or the amounts and classification of liabilities that might be necessary should the Consolidated Entity not continue as a going concern.

-iv.
-Critical Accounting Estimates and Judgements
+iv.Critical Accounting Estimates and Judgements